MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/faqs-m365-chat.md

 ---
-title: FAQ about Dynamics 365 Field Service Plugin for Microsoft Copilot (preview)
+title: FAQ about Dynamics 365 Field Service Plugin for Microsoft Copilot
-description: This FAQ provides information about the AI technology used in the Dynamics 365 Field Service Plugin for Microsoft Copilot (preview). ms.date: 03/11/2024 ms.custom:
+description: This FAQ provides information about the AI technology used in the Dynamics 365 Field Service Plugin for Microsoft Copilot. ms.date: 03/11/2024 ms.custom:
   - responsible-ai-faqs